m-guggenmos/decog/README.md

 # decereb
 High-level interface for sklearn / nilearn, targeted at neuroimaging data analysis.
-Not even alpha at the moment -- the API can be expected to change anytime.
+Not even alpha at the moment -- the API may change anytime.

 **Simple example:**